163 results

 REEL0007_0932.jpg

-Webb asks Addams to contribute two articles to The New Statesman.
+Webb asks Addams to contribute an article to The New Statesman, offering possible topics.

 Biographical Sketch of Louise deKoven Bowen, 001.jpg